 As a physics major, you will first develop a strong background in mathematics and the fundamentals of physics.
 Later, you will tackle advanced-level physics courses in such challenging fields as optics, thermodynamics, quantum mechanics, theoretical mechanics, electrodynamics, and solid state physics.
 In your junior or senior years, you will gain practical experience as you work with a faculty member to develop and complete a physics research project.

-Current students: See the Recommended Academic Plans for more detailed course recommendations and refer to the University Bulletin for course descriptions and more degree requirements.
+Current students: See the Recommended Academic Plans for Computational Physics and General Physics for more detailed course recommendations and refer to the University Bulletin for course descriptions and more degree requirements.
 Or find other resources on the Current Students page.

 Below is a typical course sequence for the Physics bachelor's degree program.
 Schedules will vary by student, depending on areas of interest as well as their chosen option.